Skip to main content

 The verdict

-Full-time remote workers should treat the chair as infrastructure: Steelcase Series 1 for the long haul, Sihoo M102C for maximum adjustability per dollar, HON Ignition 2.0 when budget is tight but posture still matters.
+Full-time remote workers should treat the chair as infrastructure: Steelcase Series 1 for the long haul, SIHOO M57 for broad adjustability per dollar, HON Ignition 2.0 when budget is tight but posture still matters.
 Measure your desk and return window before you buy — fit beats brand.

 Advertisement